data-bomb/Silica/README.md

 - Decent CPU
 - Top-of-the-line GPU if you want to host and play

+## Server Setup Instructions
+1. Install MelonLoader using the Manual Installation method for 64-bit games [https://melonwiki.xyz/#/README?id=manual-installation]
+2. Install any other mods desired in your `Silica\Mods` directory

 ## MelonLoader Mods for Silica Listen Server
 ### Auto Teams Mode Select (Si_AutoTeamsSelect)
 Install: Copy the `Si_AutoTeamsSelect.dll` into your `Silica\Mods` directory